Band Organs

 The Wurlitzer 165 is often considered America's favorite carousel organ, and why wouldn't it be?
 The organ is extremely versatile in registration, percussion and has a range of notes making almost any piece of music possible to arrange.
 It sports a magnificent facade with intricate carved ornaments, paintings, and swell shutters adding further expression to the already great creative potential in registration.

 The Wurlitzer 157 was Wurlitzer's answer to the changing music tastes of the Roaring 20's.
-These are a half octave higher in pitch than the Wurlitzer 165 and have a characteristic sound with its clarinets and several ranks of violins - likely inspired by Gavioli.
+These are a half octave higher in pitch than the Wurlitzer 165 and have a characteristic sound with its clarinets and several ranks of violins - likely inspired by French Gavioli organs.
 It excels at playing popular fox-trots and has an impressive range with the top 2 trombones an octave lower than the others.
 There are very few examples left of this rare organ, only 4 remaining in original condition.

 Learn more about Wurlitzer 153 Band Organs in this blog post.